 Teaching

-I have tutored Materials Science undergraduates at St Catherine’s as a College Lecturer and now a College Fellow for over 10 years.
+I have tutored Materials Science undergraduates at St Catherine’s for 20 years, taking on the role of Tutorial Fellow in 2024.
 I mainly teach topics relating to electronic properties of materials and phase transformations.
-In the Department of Materials I currently lecture the first year “Electricity and Magnetism” course and a third year options course on “Superconducting Materials” as well as running an annual workshop on tutorial teaching.
+In the Department of Materials I currently lecture the first year “Electricity and Magnetism” course and a third year options course on “Superconducting Materials”.

 About me

 I first came to the University of Oxford as an undergraduate student in Materials Science, staying on to gain a DPhil in the field of high temperature superconducting materials.
 I was awarded a Royal Academy of Engineering Research Fellowship in 2005 which I undertook part time in the Department of Materials until I took up a permanent academic post in 2015.
-I lead a research group specialising in superconducting materials and co-direct the Centre for Applied Superconductivity which was established in 2015 (www.cfas.ox.ac.uk).
+I lead a research group specialising in superconducting materials and co-direct the Centre for Applied Superconductivity which was established in 2015.
+I currently hold an Engineering and Physical Sciences Open Plus Fellowship on the topic of irradiation damage of superconductors for fusion magnet applications.
+I am a champion for widening participation in STEM, and have recently been awarded a Public and Community Engagement Fellowship to develop the departmental PCER strategy.
+I have also recently authored a book on superconducting materials for a general audience (including keen high school students) called “A Materials Science Guide to Superconductors: and how to make them super”.

 Research